-LASIK, which stands for laser in-situ keratomileusis, is a refractive surgery used to correct blurry vision and relieve a person’s dependence on glasses or contact lenses.
-This vision correction procedure is used to correct nearsightedness (myopia), farsightedness (hyperopia) and/or astigmatism, often helping a person to achieve 20/20 vision or better.
+Laser in-situ keratomileusis (Lasik), is a refractive surgery used to correct blurry vision and relieve a person’s dependence on glasses or contact lenses.
+This vision correction procedure is used to correct nearsightedness (myopia), farsightedness (hyperopia) and astigmatism, often helping a person to achieve 20/20 vision or better.

-The Leading Medical Clinics of the World® listings include eye surgeons that perform a variety of LASIK procedures.
+The Leading Medical Clinics of the World® listings include eye surgeons who perform a variety of Lasik surgery.
 These highly trained eye care professionals are included in our network because they are considered the best of the best in their field.
-Read on for more information on the LASIK procedure, including whether or not you could be a candidate, and scan our network of eye care clinics to find a doctor that fits your vision care needs.
+Read on for more information on Lasik surgery, to learn if you are a candidate, or scan our network of eye care clinics to find a doctor near you which fits your vision care needs.

 Determining Candidacy for LASIK Surgery